dspeterson/dory/README.md

 * Optional rate limiting of messages on a per-topic basis.
 This guards against buggy client code overwhelming the Kafka cluster with too many messages.

-Dory runs on each individual host that communicates with Kafka, receiving messages from local clients over a UNIX domain datagram socket.
-Clients write messages to Dory's socket in a simple binary format.
+Dory runs on each individual host that sends messages to Kafka, receiving messages from clients through local interprocess communication and forwarding them to the Kafka cluster.
 Once a client has written a message, no further interaction with Dory is required.
 From that point onward, Dory takes full responsibility for reliable message delivery.
+The preferred method for sending messages to Dory is by UNIX domain datagram socket.
+However, Dory can also receive messages by UNIX domain stream socket or local TCP.
+The option of using stream sockets allows sending messages too large to fit in a single datagram.
+Local TCP facilitates sending messages from clients written in programming languages that do not provide easy access to UNIX domain sockets.
-Dory serves as a single intake point for a Kafka cluster, receiving messages from diverse clients regardless of what programming language a client is written in.
-The following client support for sending messages to Dory is currently available:
+Dory serves as a single intake point, receiving messages from diverse clients written in a variety of programming languages.
+Here are some reasons to consider using Dory:

+* Dory decouples message sources from the Kafka cluster.
+A client is not forced to wait for an ACK after sending a message, since Dory handles the details of waiting for ACKs from Kafka and resending messages when necessary.
+  Likewise, a client is not burdened with holding onto messages until it has a reasonable-sized batch to send to Kafka.
+If a client crashes immediately after sending a message to Dory, the message is safe with Dory.
+However, if the client assumes responsibility for interacting with Kafka, a crash will cause the loss of all batched messages, and possibly sent messages for which an ACK is pending.

+* Dory provides uniformity of mechanism for status monitoring and data quality reporting through its web interface.
+Likewise, it provides a single point of configuration for settings related to batching, compression, and other aspects of interaction with Kafka.
+This simplifies system administration, as compared to a multitude of producer mechanisms for various programming languages and applications, each with its own status monitoring, data quality reporting, and configuration mechanisms (or lack thereof).

+* Dory may enable more efficient interaction with the Kafka cluster.
+Dory's C++ implementation is likely to be less resource-intensive than producers written in interpreted scripting languages.
+Since Dory is capable of serving as a single access point for all clients that send messages to Kafka, it permits more efficient batching by combining messages from multiple client programs into a single batch.
+Batching behavior is coordinated across all message senders, rather than having each client act independently without awareness of messages from other clients.
+If Dory assumes responsibility for all message transmission from a client host to a Kafka cluster with N brokers, only a single TCP connection to each broker is required, rather than having each client program maintain its own set of N connections.
+Scenarios are avoided in which short-lived clients frequently open and close connections to the brokers.

+* Dory simplifies adding producer support for new programming languages and runtime environments.
+Sending a message to Kafka becomes as simple as writing a message in a simple binary format to a UNIX domain or local TCP socket.

+The following client support for sending messages to Dory is currently
+available:

 * [C and C++](example_clients/c_and_c%2B%2B)
 * [Java](example_clients/java/dory-client)